mozilla/infosec.mozilla.org/docs/guidelines/assessing_security_risk.md

 difficult and frustrating.
 Given an existing vulnerability, how do you assess if it's going to be exploited?
 There are several methods, many of which qualitative with various degree of accuracy.

-Likelihood is volatily and changes quickly over time.
+Likelihood is volatile and changes quickly over time.
 New vulnerabilities are discovered daily, and the environment in which services are setup evolves, is reconfigured, changed constantly.

 In short, while more difficult, assessing likelihood with some degree of accuracy is key to a assessing risk.